 - Boston, MA

-Your skills will also be gauged by our guides during your trip with Summit for Someone.
+Your physical fitness skills will ultimately be gauged by our guide partners during your trip with Summit for Someone.
 In the event that you pose a risk to yourself or other participants, our guides reserve the right to intervene and reassess your participation in the event.
-Adequately training and preparing for your SFS climb is your responsibility and a part of participating in this experience.
-If you have more questions on whether or not you are qualified, please give us a call at 720-408-4569
+Adequate training and preparation for your SFS adventure are your responsibility and a part of participating in this experience.